First Year Success

 Every OSU student creates a personal O-Key account they will use to choose an okstate.edu e-mail account and access campus network and computing resources.
 It is very important to access and set up the O-Key account after applying for admission.
 To activate visit okey.okstate.edu.

 The OSU ID card is the official identification card for Oklahoma State University.
 It is used for photo identification, access to campus buildings and facilities, charges to the OSU Bursar, and tickets to a variety of campus events and services.
-OSU IDs are created during the New Student Orientation and Enrollment programs.
-For ID replacement or other questions, ID Services is located in 421 Classroom Building.
+OSU ID photos are uploaded by students and printed during the New Student Orientation and Enrollment programs or when students first arrive for classes.
+See https://id.okstate.edu/web for instructions and additional information.
+For Student ID replacement or other questions, ID Services is located in 421 Classroom Building. for more information regarding IT services for students, visit: https://it.okstate.edu/services/student-services.

 Assessment and Testing can save both money and time by allowing students to test out or receive credit for courses in which they already know the material or for placement in a course level.
 Residual ACT and SAT, CLEP and Placement credit exams are administered by University Testing and Evaluation Services, located on the corner of Walnut St. and Admiral Ave.
 Exams are given by appointment.
 Visit uat.okstate.edu or call 405-744-5958 to set up an appointment.